isabella232/ios-call-your-tennis-friends/README.md

 # 2. Using the GTN API

+Before we start, take a quick look at **TennisParser.h** and **TennisParser.m**.
+I went ahead and made this class for the purpose of this tutorial.
+It has methods for each of the three ways we'll need to parse data that we get from the GTN API.
+Since the API returns data in XML, the class uses an NSXMLParser object.
+I won't go into the details of how that's done, but you can read up about NSXMLParser on [Apple's Developer Website](https://developer.apple.com/library/prerelease/ios//documentation/Cocoa/Reference/Foundation/Classes/NSXMLParser_Class/index.html).

 To start, we will want to log the user in when his or her credentials are entered.
 Go to **LoginViewController.m** and implement the method `LoginAction` as follows:

 ```objective-c